-Zeroed Hero pours a classic blend of '70s and '90s style rock that’s more Muhammad Ali than Mike Tyson.
-Straight from Madison, Wisconsin, ZH serves up a bevy of potent guitar riffs, thoughtful lyrics, and memorable harmonies that’ll make your heart pound, your head sweat, and the temperature of your jeans rise.
+Zeroed Hero pours a classic blend of '70s and '90s style rock that’s more Muhammad Ali than Mike Tyson, serving up a bevy of deft guitar riffs, thoughtful lyrics, and memorable harmonies that’ll make your heart pound, your head sweat, and the temperature of your jeans rise.
 Live, the band delivers high-energy shows built on a colorful palate of sounds, driving rhythms, and compelling harmonies.

 Chris and Dean have been collaborating for decades; music, home improvement, bartending, even dabbling in an online cooking show.
 They have the kind of chemistry that can only be concocted when best friends fuse with blood relatives.
 While both are steeped in a broad tincture of rock and roll, they each bring their own ingredients to Zeroed Hero; Chris seasoned his bass chops through cover bands and blues, and Dean extracted his vocal style from powerhouse classic rock and musical theater.